Nelbert442/dero-golang-pool/README.md

 ### Host the api

 Once `config.json` has "api"."enabled" set to true, it will listen by default locally on :8082 (or whichever port defined).
+The address and port you define will need to be updated and reflected within `config.js` for the frontend to load data to it.
 You can use an example below to pull the content, or just poll it directly in a browser:

 API Examples: